List of Nadia: The Secret of Blue Water characters: Ayerton

-Ayerton is first seen in the series as a scientific officer aboard US warship Abraham; he states he's been sent on a secret mission to investigate the sea monsters phenomena.
+Ayerton is first seen in the series as a scientific officer aboard US warship Abraham; he states he has been sent on a secret mission to investigate the sea monsters phenomena.
 Later in the series, Jean and Nadia meet him again partially buried on a mysterious moving island, completely drunk and telling stories about a strange witch who inhabits the island (who naturally turns out to be Grandis).
-While on the island, Ayerton falls in love with Grandis and pretends to be an English nobleman who's going to inherit a large wealth from his family in order to impress her.
+While on the island, Ayerton falls in love with Grandis and pretends to be an English nobleman who's going to inherit a large wealth from his family to impress her.

 Ayerton is quite a weird, loudmouthed character, who is never really able to completely grasp the reality around him, or to tell good from evil.
 In the epilogue, Marie says that Ayerton really was a noble and wealthy, and eventually he returned to his homeland.